GarciaInes/Scrum-Mastering/Retro/Questions.md

 * How would you solve this problem next time
 * What would you like to see different about this situation
 * If this situation happens again, how should we react to it?
+* What will we do if one or more comes across as going disjoined?
 * What are our options?
 * What possible futures exist here?
 * What would be one more way to solve it?